SimonHegele/SSfSBT/README.md

 Tool                    | Summary
 ------------------------|--------
-busco_merge             | Merging multiple reports from BUSCO and compiling a plot busco_transcripts       | Identifying assembled transcript of BUSCOs using BLASTX or DIAMOND kallisto2nanosim        | Converting expression profiles from Kallisto for NanoSim lengths                 | Basic sequence length distribution analysis for one or more FASTA/FASTQ-files lr_lordec_contam_filter | Filtering contamination from long reads corrected by LoRDEC with Kraken2 filtered short reads
+busco_merge             | Merging multiple reports from BUSCO and compiling a plot kallisto2nanosim        | Converting expression profiles from Kallisto for NanoSim lengths                 | Basic sequence length distribution analysis for one or more FASTA/FASTQ-files lr_lordec_contam_filter | Filtering contamination from long reads corrected by LoRDEC with Kraken2 filtered short reads